 Given, classes are bigger than most schools.
 Then, simultaneously studying with over 100,000 students.
 Consequently, professor engagement not possible most of the time.

 Well respected colleges banded together to create some of the online schools that offer them.
 For profit as well as nonprofit.
 Certificates of completion are available.

 Teaching assistants are crucial.
 Video lectures have conventions.
 There are many tips and guidelines students can follow to get coursework done.

 Professors offer lectures through online videos.
-Materials can be downloaded.
+Material download.
 Teaching assistants monitor the discussions and provide help.